 It is best not to push your luck when low on fuel, especially in an unfamiliar area.
 Always ensure that you stop and fill up before your car gauges hit the “E.” It could save you not just stress but time as well.

 Dangers of Running Low on Fuel

 If you do not want to make costly visits to the mechanic to fix the filter and other damaged parts, it is important to keep the fuel at about a quarter full at all times.
 In heavy traffic, running out of gas can be dangerous.
-If you have to suddenly slow down in heavy traffic, there is a chance someone could crash into you.
-To get over this problem, map out all the gas station when going on a long trip.
+If you have to slow down in heavy traffic suddenly, there is a chance someone could crash into you.
+To get over this problem, map out all the gas stations when going on a long trip.
 That way, you can tell if your fuel can get you to the next gas station.
-If you know anyone who runs low on fuel, encourage him or her to stop that practice.
+If you know anyone who runs low on fuel, encourage them to stop that practice.

 How a Fuel Gauge Works

 Here are the main types of fuel level sensors you are likely to find in most cars.